 - Enter your email domain in the text box, and click he MX Lookup button.
 That will then provide IP address details for the email domain entered.

-- Click the Blacklist Check button, which will show users a list of email blacklists.
+- You can also open the blacklist check page dirrectly and paste the IP address into the text box, then hit the Blacklist Check button, which will show users a list of email blacklists.

-- Mozilla Thunderbird users can set up SMTP authentication by clicking Tools and Account Settings in Thunderbird’s window.
+- Mozilla Thunderbird users can set up SMTP authentication by clicking Tools and Account Settings.

 - Select Outgoing Server on the left of the window.

-- Select an email server, and press the Edit button to open the window shown directly below.
+- Up next, select an email server, and press the Edit button to open the window that you can see below:

-- Then users will need to enter the SMTP settings for their email server.
-For example, Gmail users will need to enter ‘smtp.gmail.com’ as the server address and ‘587’ or ‘465’ as the TLS/SSL port numbers.
+- Then you will need to enter the SMTP settings for your email server.
+For example, if you have a Gmail account enter smtp.gmail.com as the server address and 587 or 465 as the TLS/SSL port numbers.